-How should I QC RNA samples from FFPE blocks for nCounter experiments?
+How should I QC RNA samples for nCounter experiments?

 How many samples fit in one nCounter kit cartridge?

-Twelve samples fit in one cartridge, so we suggest to design experiments in multiples of 12.
+Twelve samples fit in one cartridge, so we suggest designing experiments in multiples of 12.

 What is a Reporter Library File (RLF)?

-Users need only upload Reporter Library Files (RLFs) when they first receive a new CodeSet Kit.
-The RLF is the kit-specific software to run on the nCounter digital analyzer in order to get your data.
+Reporter Library Files (RLFs) are the kit-specific software to run on the nCounter digital analyzer in order to get your data.
 The RLFs are in the USB flash drive included in your kit.
-Once an RLF has been uploaded, it will always be available until it is manually deleted from the Digital Analyzer.
-The RLF corresponding to a specific CodeSet must be uploaded before setting up a run using that CodeSet.
 Please bring this USB flash drive included in your kit when initiating a run at TRIP.
-Your data will be saved there as well.

 What is a Cartridge Definition File (CDF)?